UnionOfRAD/manual/en/controllers/controllers.md

 }
 ```

-Using Lithium's core libraries inside the controller layer is similar, although instantiating a class is sometimes necessary.
+Using li3's core libraries inside the controller layer is similar, although instantiating a class is sometimes necessary.
 Consider the following example that uses the `Service` class:

 ```php
 namespace app\controllers;